Dadu (Beijing): History

 As part of the Great Khans' policy of religious tolerance, Khanbaliq had various houses of worship.
+Almost every major religious tradition and sect in China and the wider world had a presence in the city.
+Orders of rabbi, Taoist sects, Mongol shamans, and various kinds of Hindu religious groups were some of the most well-known religious minorities in the city.
+Buddhists, Muslims, Church of the East Christians, Catholics, and Confucianists were more common.

+Confucians and Taoists were extremely well-regarded by most Mongol nobles, and "some of the Mongols' most esteemed advisors were Taoists and Confucians."

 It even was the seat of a Roman Catholic Archdiocese of Khanbaliq from 1307 until its 1357 suppression.
 It was restored in 1609 as (then) Diocese of Peking.

 The Hongwu Emperor of the Ming dynasty sent an army to Dadu in 1368.
 The last Yuan emperor fled north to Shangdu while the Ming razed the palaces of their capital to the ground.
 The former capital was renamed Beiping (北平 "Pacified North") and Shuntian Prefecture was established in the area around the city.

 The Hongwu Emperor was succeeded by his young grandson the Jianwen Emperor.
 His attempts to rein in the fiefs of his powerful uncles provoked the Jingnan Rebellion and ultimately his usurpation by his uncle, the Prince of Yan.
 Yan's powerbase lay in Shuntian and he quickly resolved to move his capital north from Yingtian (Nanjing) to the ruins at Beiping.
 He shortened the northern boundaries of the city and added a new and separately walled southern district.
 Upon the southern extension of the Taiye Lake (the present Nanhai), the raising of Wansui Hill over Yuan ruins, and the completion of the Forbidden City to its south, he declared the city his northern capital Beijing.
 With one brief interruption, it has borne the name ever since.